 For more information, see KB article 3169632.

-In Planner, users can choose to receive direct email notifications when tasks are assigned to them or when tasks are due soon or late (see Choose whether to have email sent directly to you).
-However, direct email notifications only work for users with Exchange Online.
-Users at organizations using Exchange Server or hybrid configurations may not receive all of their direct email notifications.
+In Planner, users can choose to receive emails when tasks are assigned to them or when tasks are due soon or late (see Choose whether to have email sent directly to you).
+However, email will only be sent to users who have a product license that includes Exchange Online.
+Users at organizations using on-premises Exchange Server or hybrid configurations may not receive all Planner emails.

 How do I turn off Outlook calendar sync in Planner for my organization?